William Jopling: Early life

-He was born in Pozzuoli, near Naples, Italy and educated at Norman Court School, New Barnet and Queen Elizabeth's Grammar School for Boys, Barnet.
+He was born in Pozzuoli, near Naples, Italy, and educated at Norman Court School, New Barnet and Queen Elizabeth's Grammar School for Boys, Barnet.
 He graduated from London University (St. Barthlomew's Hospital) in 1936 and studied medicine and obstetrics, as an intern, ending as a ship doctor traveling to the Far East.

 Later in 1938, he went to Hartley, Southern Rhodesia (now Chegutu, Zimbabwe), Africa, with his wife, and chiefly engaged in medicine and obstetrics.
 He transferred a patient with leprosy in his government car to a leprosarium and became interested in the disease.
 During World War II, he went into the volunteer Medical Corps.

 In August 1947, he returned to London with his family at age 36 and took postgraduate studies, specializing in tropical medicine.
 After the war, some of Hansen's disease patients came from other countries, and he took the new post of the director of Jordan Hospital, specializing in leprosy.
 The number of beds was only 24.
 After 17 years, it closed and a few patients were transferred to other facilities.

-The Jordan Hospital (1950-1967)
+The Jordan Hospital (1950–1967)

-Together with Ridley, he established the Ridley-Jopling classification of leprosy, which is the standard of classification, although WHO added a simple classification of multibacillary leprosy and paucibacillary leprosy for practical reasons.
+Together with Ridley, he established the Ridley-Jopling classification of leprosy, which is the standard of classification, although the World Health Organization (WHO) added a simple classification of multibacillary leprosy and paucibacillary leprosy for practical reasons.
 He was interested not only in the classification, but also in leprosy reactions, and he finally found the designator of Erythema Nodosum Leprosum, asking any visitors to his hospital.
-He had remained Consultant in Tropical Medicine at St. John's Hospital for Diseases of the Skin until his retirement.
+He remained Consultant in Tropical Medicine at St. John's Hospital for Diseases of the Skin until his retirement.
 He participated in a multidrug therapy trial in Malta.